Abraham Abia

 Under his leadership, TAAH has successfully placed African artists in major collections, orchestrated exhibitions across Europe and North America, and facilitated cross-cultural exchanges that bridge African artistic heritage with the global art market.

-MANAGER & CURATOR
+GALLERY LEAD & CURATOR

 Kezia Ouomoye Owusu - Ankomah